 Linda imparts Cognitive Behavioral Therapy (CBT) enhanced by evidence-based frameworks of CPT, TEAM, and EFT for the treatment of trauma, panic & phobia, OCD, social anxiety, general anxiety, anger, and depression.
 As an enhancement to her therapeutic services, she is also trained in therapeutic hypnosis.

-Nicolette Bernabeu is a Registered Dietitian Nutritionist.
+Nicolette Bernabeu is a Lead Registered Dietitian.
 She graduated from Marywood